-Proponents seeking to participate in the Tender Round are required to enter into a deed to govern the terms of engagement during the tender process for the Tender Round (Tender Process Deed).
+Proponents seeking to participate in the Tender Round are required to enter into a Tender Process Deed.

 The Tender Process Deed must be executed at the Project Bid stage and contains customary provisions regarding the tender process, obligations relating to the protection of confidential information and limitations of liability.

 The Tender Process Deed also governs the arrangements for the provision of, and recourse to, the Security for Process Bond required as part of the submission of a Financial Value Bid.

-Proponents should familiarise themselves with Section 5.19 of these Guidelines in order to complete and execute the Tender Process Deed.
+Proponents should read Section 5.19 of these Guidelines in order to complete and execute the Tender Process Deed.
 If a submitted Tender Process Deed is incomplete or not properly executed, the Consumer Trustee may assess the Bid as Non-Compliant.

 Non-Compliant Bids may not be considered further, at the Consumer Trustee's discretion.